 Messenger RNA (mRNA) vaccines do not contain live virus.
-Instead, they contain mRNA, which is the generic material that tells cells in the body how to create proteins.
+Instead, they contain mRNA, which is the genetic material that tells cells in the body how to create proteins.
 For COVID-19, mRNA vaccines provide a set of instructions to cells in the body for developing a harmless piece of the spike protein (the protein found on the surface of the COVID-19 virus).
 After developing this protein, the body recognizes it as foreign, and begins to develop an immune response.10

 Vector vaccines contain live virus, but not the virus that causes the infectious disease.
 Vector vaccines use an altered version of a different, harmless virus to deliver information to cells in the body.
 In the case of COVID-19, this harmless virus (called the “vector”) enters the body and provides the set of instructions to cells in the body for developing a harmless piece of the spike protein.
 After developing this protein, the body recognizes it as foreign, and begins to develop an immune response.11

 Both types of vaccines mimic the process the body goes through when developing immunity to an actual COVID-19 infection.